petkus/research_software/tau/INPUT.md

 The purpose of each file is as follows
 - `tau.sage` contains the functions and software used
-- `computations.sage` contains computations of examples using 'tau.sage'.
+- `computations.sage` contains computations of examples using `tau.sage`.
 I
   will try to keep a list of verified results in this README.

 ### For a definition of the tau constant see the following